ilovenuclearpower/codesnippets/README.md

 # codesnippets

 A collection of various repos commented by myself.
-Attribution is given in the topline comment of the source file.
+Attribution is given in the bottom comment of the source file.